Sherwood Arboretum: Heritage listing

 Sherwood Arboretum (including the John Herbert Memorial Vista) was listed on the Queensland Heritage Register on 3 May 2007 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The Sherwood Arboretum is important as evidence for the development of modern scientific methods of managing forestry and timber production in Queensland following the First World War.
 The need for an arboretum in Queensland was identified by a number of eminent scientists and was supported by important scientific, commercial and community interest groups.
 The establishment of the Sherwood Arboretum was only achieved through cooperation between these groups and various levels of government, demonstrating the importance of the project.

 In keeping with a long tradition of tree planting by eminent persons, the Arboretum contains plantings by the then Governor, Sir Mathew Nathan, and numerous distinguished scientists, politicians, local landholders and community leaders.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 Sherwood Arboretum appears to be unique among Queensland's public open spaces and botanical gardens by its concentration on tree species native to Queensland, and by the virtual exclusion of exotics.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Sherwood Arboretum is an important example of its type, combining public amenity and scientific purpose within an aesthetically pleasing arboreal landscape.
 It continues to serve its original function for research along with other public uses such as public relaxation, education and leisure.

 The place is important because of its aesthetic significance.

-The wide vistas, the riverside location, majestic landscapes and large and small natural beauties of the Sherwood Arboretum have a high aesthetic value, encouraging an appreciation of nature and sense of place which far exceeds what its small acreage might otherwise imply.
+The Sherwood Arboretum features riverside views, landscapes, and natural features that promote an appreciation of nature despite its limited acreage.

 The place is important in demonstrating a high degree of creative or technical achievement at a particular period.

 The Sherwood Arboretum is a managed landscape demonstrating a high level of creative and technical achievement in balancing aesthetically pleasing design characteristics with scientific requirements.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 Sherwood Arboretum is important to researchers and national and international visitors for its natural, aesthetic and scientific values, and is also valued by the local communities of Sherwood, Chelmer and Corinda as recreational space.